American burlesque

-American burlesque is a genre of variety show derived from elements of Victorian burlesque, music hall, and minstrel shows.
+American burlesque or burlesque (Note: Also spelled burlesk.) is a genre of variety show derived from elements of Victorian burlesque, music hall, and minstrel shows.
 Burlesque became popular in the United States in the late 1860s and slowly evolved to feature ribald comedy and female nudity.
 By the late 1920s, the striptease element overshadowed the comedy and subjected burlesque to extensive local legislation.
 Burlesque gradually lost its popularity, beginning in the 1940s.
 A number of producers sought to capitalize on nostalgia for the entertainment by recreating burlesque on the stage and in Hollywood films from the 1930s to the 1960s.
 There has been a resurgence of interest in this format since the 1990s.

 Literary and theatrical origins

 The term "burlesque" more generally means a literary, dramatic or musical work intended to cause laughter by caricaturing the manner or spirit of serious works, or by ludicrous treatment of their subjects.
 Burlesque in literature and in theatre through the 19th century was intentionally ridiculous in that it imitated several styles and combined imitations of certain authors and artists with absurd descriptions.
 Burlesque depended on the reader's (or listener's) knowledge of the subject to make its intended effect, and a high degree of literacy was taken for granted.

 Victorian burlesque, sometimes known as "travesty" or "extravaganza", was popular in London theatres between the 1830s and the 1890s.
 It took the form of musical theatre parody in which a well-known opera, play or ballet was adapted into a broad comic play, usually a musical play, often risqué in style, mocking the theatrical and musical conventions and styles of the original work, and quoting or pastiching text or music from the original work.
 The comedy often stemmed from the incongruity and absurdity of the classical subjects, with realistic historical dress and settings, being juxtaposed with the modern activities portrayed by the actors.
 The dialogue was generally written in rhyming couplets, liberally peppered with bad puns.
 A typical example from a burlesque of Macbeth: Macbeth and Banquo enter under an umbrella, and the witches greet them with "Hail! hail! hail!"
 Macbeth asks Banquo, "What mean these salutations, noble thane?" and is told, "These showers of 'Hail' anticipate your 'reign'".
 A staple of theatrical burlesque was the display of attractive women in travesty roles, dressed in tights to show off their legs, but the plays themselves were seldom more than modestly risqué.